 A flight crew escape system, consisting of an exit tunnel extending from the flight deck to a hatch in the bottom of the fuselage, was installed during the modifications.
 The system also included pyrotechnics to activate the hatch release and cabin window release mechanisms.
 The flight crew escape system was removed from the NASA 905 following the successful completion of the ALT program.

-NASA 905, a Boeing 747-123 model built in 1970, was the first and only SCA used by the space shuttle program until November 1990, when NASA 911 was delivered as an SCA.
-Along with ferrying Enterprise and the flight-rated shuttle orbiters between the launch and landing sites and other locations, NASA 905 also ferried Enterprise to Europe for display in England and at the Paris Air Show and the 1984 World's Fair in New Orleans.
+NASA 905 was the only SCA used by the Space Shuttle program until November 1990, when NASA 911 was delivered as an SCA.
+Along with ferrying Enterprise and the flight-rated shuttle orbiters between the launch and landing sites and other locations, NASA 905 also ferried Enterprise to Europe for display in England and at the Paris Air Show.

-NASA 911 was the second SCA, a Boeing 747-100SR-46 version.
+NASA 911 was the second SCA, a Boeing 747-100SR (short range) version.
 It was built in 1973 and entered service with Japan Air Lines.
-The aircraft was obtained by NASA from the airline in 1989, modified by The Boeing Co. in the shuttle carrier aircraft configuration, and delivered to NASA on Nov.
+The aircraft was obtained by NASA from the airline in 1989, modified by The Boeing Company in the shuttle carrier aircraft configuration, and delivered to NASA on Nov.
 20, 1990.
 Upon its retirement on Feb.
-8, 2012, it had amassed 33,004 flight hours over its 38-year flight career, including 386 flights as a NASA shuttle carrier aircraft, 66 of which were ferry flights with a space shuttle mounted atop the fuselage.
+8, 2012, it had amassed 33,004 flight hours over its 38-year flight career, including 386 flights as a NASA Shuttle Carrier Aircraft, 66 of which were ferry flights with a Space Shuttle mounted on atop the fuselage.

 - Wingspan: 195 ft.
 8 in.